 Companies usually keep two reports on money management: accounting and finance.
-Accounting reports are created to be submitted to the tax and other authorities, andfinancial accounting helps to see the real situation with money in business and makedecisions.
-Often the owner draws up financial statements independently or together withthe financial manager.
-What role does unearned revenue play in these financial reportsand business in general?
+Accounting reports are sent to tax authorities when necessary, and financial accounting helps a company evaluate their economic situation and make informed decisions.
+The owner of a company often creates financial statements independently or with the financial manager.
+So, what does unearned revenue mean and what role does it play in these financial reports and business in general?

 Unearned Revenue Definition